ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Each protocol has a notion of Connectedness.
 Possible values for Connectedness are:

 - Connectionless.
-Connectionless protocols do not establish explicit state between Endpoints, and do not perform a handshake during Connection establishment.
+Connectionless protocols do not establish explicit state between endpoints, and do not perform a handshake during Connection establishment.
 - Connected.
-Connected (also called "connection-oriented") protocols establish state between Endpoints, and perform a handshake during connection establishment.
+Connected (also called "connection-oriented") protocols establish state between endpoints, and perform a handshake during connection establishment.
 The handshake may be 0-RTT to send data or resume a session, but bidirectional traffic is required to confirm connectedness.
 - Multiplexing Connected.
 Multiplexing Connected protocols share properties with Connected protocols, but also explictly support opening multiple application-level flows.
 This means that they can support cloning new Connection objects without a new explicit handshake.

 Protocols also have a notion of Data Unit.
 Possible values for Data Unit are: